shenef/Boktai-Speedrunning/src/boktai/any.md

 - Pick up every item marked on the maps.
 Many of these will be in invisible chests.
 You can open invisible chests by pressing A, just like normal chests.
 - While picking up healing items (like apples) is optional, skip them at your own peril.
 - Use healing items as necessary.
+- Hold B to clear text boxes optimally.
+Mash A/B to clear undead dungeon intros.
+Mash A/Start to clear immortal dungeon intros.
+Mash A/B to clear dungeon result screens.
+- You can (and should) cut corners on every staircase, both at the top and at the bottom.
+This saves time, and allows you to sneak past some enemies.

 ## Before the run